 What’s behind the rise in attacks, and who’s being targeted?

 Steve.
 To break into companies, hackers usually rely less on technical prowess than on psychological levers, such as curiosity or fear.
-Understandably, there’s a lot of health-related worries at the moment, so malicious hackers are redoubling their efforts to capitalise on the crisis.
+Understandably, there are a lot of health-related worries at the moment, so malicious hackers are redoubling their efforts to capitalise on the crisis.

 “Even organisations who have planned their ransomware response, have planned it under day-to-day regular operations in the world.”